-| I have one problem with poems like these: This is well written from a purely verbal aspect, but because the symbols are so personal, I have no way of knowing if itís good or bad writing.
+| I have one problem with poems like these: This is well written from a purely verbal aspect, but because the symbols are so personal, I have no way of knowing if it’s good or bad writing.
 I do know it’s not good communication, which I believe should be one of the purposes of writing.
 Alteredlife thinks the frog is in the labyrinth.
-I think the labyrinth is in the mind and the frog is another, specific symbol Ėthe prince that will waken when kissed?
+I think the labyrinth is in the mind and the frog is another, specific symbol –the prince that will waken when kissed?
 Perhaps a past experience with a real frog?
 Perhaps a symbol of unconscious metamorphosis?|

 || Posted on 2006-11-24 00:00:00 | by fredmelden | [ Reply to This ] || This is enigmatic and evocative.
 One part strikes me as not quite fitting: the frog.
 It doesn't connect with me.
 However, invoking the Labyrinth would lead me to suggest replacing "frog" with "bull" to make a clearer mind-association, likening a bull to the heart of the hidden question.
 Does that make sense? |

 Overall, an interesting write.
 Concise and impactful.
-Peace,

 || Posted on 2006-09-11 00:00:00 | by alteredlife | [ Reply to This ] |